Afrikaans: The Afrikaans Bible

-In 1983, a fresh translation marked the 50th anniversary of the 1933 version and provided a much-needed revision.
-The final editing of this edition was done by E. P. Groenewald, A. H. van Zyl, P. A. Verhoef, J. L. Helberg and W. Kempen.
-This translation was influenced by Eugene Nida's theory of dynamic equivalence which focused on finding the nearest equivalent in the receptor language to the idea that the Greek, Hebrew or Aramaic wanted to convey.
-The challenge to this type of translation is that it doesn't take into account that there are shifts in meaning in the receptor language.
+In 1983 a fresh translation marked the 50th anniversary of the 1933 version.
+It was edited by E. P. Groenewald, A. H. van Zyl, P. A. Verhoef, J. L. Helberg and W. Kempen.
+It was influenced by Eugene Nida's theory of dynamic equivalence, which focused on finding the nearest equivalent in the receptor language to the idea that the Greek, Hebrew, or Aramaic conveyed.